dakom/hello-terra/README.md

 # GOALS

 ## User Experience
-* Login via Terra Station chrome extension or mobile app
+* Login via Terra Station chrome extension, mobile app or manual entry
 * No other auth or database (state is persisted on-chain, contract addresses are stored locally in-browser)
 * Reactive to live changes on the network (correct balance shown in multiple tabs)
 * Simple bootstrapping for new system (no need for user to manually compile/select .wasm files)